Ben4707573/Twibix/README.md

 ## ⚠️ Beta Version Notice

 **This is a beta version and not a full release.** Some features may not work as expected or may have bugs.
-Please report any issues you encounter.
+Please report any issues you encounter in the comments.

 ## Features